-This course examines the most important historical events, theological ideas, and institutional structures of the Roman Catholic, Eastern Orthodox and Protestant Christianity from the second century CE to the present.
+An examination of the most important historical events, theological ideas, and institutional structures of the Roman Catholic, Eastern Orthodox and Protestant Christianity from the second century CE to the present.

 REL 221.
 The Old Testament.
 3.

 An introduction to the history and literature of the Old Testament.